wso2/msf4j/samples/fileserver/README.md

 ### 2. Handle requests by aggregating chunks
 Second way of handling chunked requests is to implement a normal resource method to handle the request ignoring the whether the requests is chunked as shown in the below example.
-In this case WSO2 Microservices Server internally aggregates all the chunks of the request and presents it as a full http request to the resource method.
+In this case MSF4J internally aggregates all the chunks of the request and presents it as a full http request to the resource method.

 ```java